By Dina Horwedel

 People across the nation will be celebrating Earth Day this Thursday, April 22.
 But for Tribal communities, Earth Day is year-round.
 The American Indian College Fund (the College Fund) provides Tribal colleges and universities and their students study and internship opportunities that allow them to make a deeper impact on the environmental health of their communities.
 This is important because Indigenous communities are disproportionately exposed to environmental contaminants in their homelands, such as mining runoff and water contamination, and cultural activities and practices put Indigenous people in closer contact with their environments than other racial and ethnic groups, according to scientific research cited by the National Institutes of Health.

-Dina Horwedel: Kendra, can you share why environmental curricula at TCUs are key to so many issues?
+Dina Horwedel: Kai, can you share why environmental curricula at TCUs are key to so many issues?

 Tribal colleges and universities were developed out of a need to provide higher education and the opportunities associated with it to Tribal community members, while centering this education around cultural identity and values.
 With this, I want to acknowledge that TCUs’ and the Tribal nation communities they serve are diverse.
 While there might be shared approaches, people should not assume that TCUs all function in the same way or that Tribal communities function in the same way.